Follow these steps to send DataStream 2 logs to Microsoft Azure Blob Storage.

 In Path, enter the path to the folder in the container where you want to store logs—for example, logs/diagnostics.
 If the folders in the path don't exist, Azure creates them for you.
 You can use Dynamic variables for timestamps, stream ID, and stream version in folder paths.

-/.
-It may cause your logs to reach a wrong destination.
+/in paths, as it may cause uploading logs to a wrong folder.

 In Access key, enter either of the access keys associated with your Azure account.